 100HPE - Level 1 Health & Physical Education

 This course includes both Health and Physical Education standards.
-It is 100% internally assessed and time is split between these two subjects.
+All assessment is completed in class time with some portfolio work being assessed externally.
+It is a split between the two subjects of Health & Physical Education.